 It’s important to have a publishing schedule so that we can deliver relevant content to our audience at relevant times.
 The editorial team strategically manages our publishing calendar to optimize article views and engagement.
 For example, if you are writing an article on Go and GopherCon is two months away, we can time the release of your article to coincide with other activity around the conference.
 This has the potential to bring more attention and readers to your post while the topic is trending.

-If you have an idea to submit but you don’t want to write it, you can still submit the idea via the Asana form, just make a note that you are not proposing to write the post yourself.
+If you have an idea to submit but you don’t want to write it, you can still submit the idea via the GitHub issue template, just make a note that you are not proposing to write the post yourself.

 - First draft is submitted by the first draft deadline.

 - A second draft is submitted.
-This may be your final draft depending on its polish and completeness.
-If there are major outstanding structural and/or mechanical issues, your editor may request a third draft.
+This may be your final draft.
+If there are still issues to resolve, your editor may request a third draft.

 - The editor does a final copyedit.